SM 25x150 [2xM8] / N42 - magnetic roller

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or contact us through form on our website.
-You can check the lifting capacity as well as the appearance of neodymium magnet in our magnetic calculator force calculator
+Give us a call tel: +48 888 99 98 98 or contact us through contact form on our website.
+You can check the lifting capacity as well as the appearance of neodymium magnets in our power calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.